CiscoSE/webhooksimple/README.rst

 Features
 --------

-* Create, update and delete (webex teams) webhooks from a yaml file
+* Create, update and delete (Webex Teams) webhooks from a YAML file
 * Modular architecture makes it suitable for other APIs as well

 How to Use
 ----------

-WebhookSimple is a simple (and open source) python framework/command line tool that allows you to quickly describe your desired Webex Teams web hooks and then creates or synchronises them for you.
+WebhookSimple is a simple (and open-source) python framework/command line tool that allows you to quickly describe your desired Webex Teams webhooks and then create or synchronise them for you.

-WebhookSimple requires two files from you. *vars.yml* and *hooks.yml*
+WebhookSimple requires two files from you: *vars.yml* and *hooks.yml*

-*vars.yml* specifies the different variables while *hooks.yml* lets you specify the web hooks itself.
+*vars.yml* specifies the different variables, while *hooks.yml* lets you specify the webhooks themselves.

-A web hook always looks like this  (in *hooks.yml*)
+A webhook always looks like this (in *hooks.yml*)

 .. code-block:: yaml